novakov-alexey/novakov-alexey.github.io/content/k8s-operator/index.md

 ### Watching Resource

-Kubernetes-Client library is using FS2 library as direct dependency to watch for Kubernetes resources.
+Kubernetes-Client library is brings FS2 library as a direct dependency to watch for the Kubernetes resources.
 That gives a lot of power to handle events in fault-tolerant way.
 Also, FS2 nicely composes with Cats-Effect.

 ```scala